 Mom of 'Thembisa 10' babies not missing — social development

-Gosiame Thamara Sithole, 37, the mother of the so-called “Thembisa 10" babies, is not missing, as was reported earlier on Friday.
+Gosiame Thamara Sithole, 37, who is said to be the mother of the so-called “Thembisa 10" babies, is not missing, as was reported earlier on Friday.

 The Gauteng social development department said in a statement on Friday afternoon: “Gauteng department of social development wishes to confirm that the mother of the decuplets is not missing.
 She has contacted the Gauteng department of social development and the department will make an announcement in due course.
 The provincial SAPS has been notified.